 3. 1.
 2019 - Day 11: Keflavik

 Breakfast at 9:30

-costs additional 14 EUR per person but is optional.
-So in total one night with breakfast is around 90 EUR per person.
+costs additionally 14 EUR per person but is optional.
+So in total, one night with breakfast is around 90 EUR per person.
 But that pays off because of included free services like:

 - transfer to the airport

 - late check out at 13:00 (depending on availability of rooms)

 After check out having a little walk to Keflavik city center and spending the last cash for some snacks at the Bonus supermarket.
 Returning to the hotel and spending the time in the nice lobby and at the pool until airport shuttle pick-up at 18:00.